Saturday, December 18, 2010

 WATCH CHUCK BERRY PERFORM JOHNNY B. GOODE

 This is the stuff legends are made of.
 Available for the first time in more than 45 years, the 1964 concert film The T.A.M.I.
 Show is a godsend to fans of rock-n-roll and r&b.
 The film helped establish rock music as the generation defining cultural movement of the 60s, and it has attained mythological status since it disappeared from public viewing after its initial release.
+The best anyone could ever hope for was an inferior and incomplete bootleg.
+For years, it has been caught in a quagmire of legal issues that has prevented its official release until now.

 Does this new release live up to the hype?
 Simply put, yes.
 The concert is an amazing slice of rock music of the early 60s, just as it was beginning to transform into the counterculture.
 Yet, it still maintains the innocence of the time, evidenced by Jan & Dean and The Beach Boys and their golly-gee surf music, Lesley Gore and her pajama-party pop, and the fact that almost all the acts took deep bows after their performances.
 The beauty of it is that in this film, you can pinpoint the exact moment that rock music turned the corner and became a force to be reckoned with.